Supervised ML Solution for Band Assignment in Dual-Band Systems with Omnidirectional and Directional Antennas: Appendix

 \subsubsection{Learning Techniques Overview}

-LR (Linear regression) is a simple ML approach, where the output is assumed to be a linear combination of the input features.
-Although the linear models are relatively simple, they have been widely used in wireless communication \cite{ProfMolischText}.
-Since the BA can be viewed as a binary classification, GR (logistic regression) can better fit to our problem, where the linear combinations of the features are mapped by a logistic function to the range $[0,1]$, thus representing the probability of the output being in one of the classes.
-NNs (artificial neural networks) have been successfully applied to many complex practical problems.
-An NN consists of one or more layers, each of which has a number of parallel neurons (nodes), see Fig. \ref{fig:NNexample}.
+Three ML solutions are considered in this paper: a solution that employs a recurrent NN (LSTM layers), multi-layer FC-NN only as another solution, and a simple GR (logistic regression) solution as a simple benchmark.
+Here we briefly introduce the three.
+The detailed architectures are in the following subsection. \begin{itemize} \item GR uses a logistic function to map a linear combination of the input features to the range $[0,1]$, thus representing the probability of the output being in one of the classes.
+For instance, the output of GR (a soft decision) for an input with a single feature at time $\mathcal{F}(t)$, i.e., $|\mathcal{F}(t)|=1$, is $\tilde{\mathcal{D}}(t) = \mathbb{P}(\mathcal{F}(t)) = \frac{e^{\beta_0+\beta_1 \mathcal{F}(t)}}{1+e^{\beta_0+\beta_1 \mathcal{F}(t)}}$, where $\beta_0$ and $\beta_1$ are trainable parameters. \item NNs consists of multiple layers each of which has a number of parallel neurons (nodes).
 The neuron performs a weighted combination of the input features and then passes it through a possibly non-linear transformation, also known as an activation function, e.g., a sigmoid function (generalization of the logistic function).
-Note that the GR can be viewed as a simple NN that consists of one neuron.

-LSTM (Long Short Term Memory) is a popular Recurrent NN architecture.
+Note that the GR can be viewed as a simple NN that consists of one neuron. \item LSTM is a popular recurrent NN architecture.
 The inputs of the LSTM are the current features, the previous output and the previous cell state.
 The cell state is a memory that is controlled by three gates, which control when to read, to write and to erase the value of the cell.
-The decisions of the gates are controlled by NNs that provide nonlinear transformations of the input values, Fig. \ref{fig:LSTM} shows a diagram of an LSTM layer.
-The weights of the above solutions are determined during the training phase over a training dataset $\mathcal{A}^T$, where the goal is to minimize the prediction error of the label values at the output over the observed data points.
-Popular training techniques use gradient descent, such as backpropagation for NNs and backpropagation through time for LSTM.
+The decisions of the gates are controlled by NNs that provide non-linear transformations of the input values. \end{itemize}

+The weights of the above solutions are determined during the training phase over a training dataset $\mathcal{A}^T$, where the goal is to minimize the prediction error.